-

 nFactor authentication framework provides the flexibility of adding customizations to make the logon interface more intuitive for rich user experience.
 You can add custom login labels, custom login credentials, customizing UI displays and so on.

 With nFactor, each factor can have its own logon screen.
 In each logon screen you can present any information from any of the previous factors or more information that is invisible in other factors.
-For example, your last factor can be an informative page where the user reads instructions and click continue.
+For example, your last factor can be an informative page where the user reads the instructions and clicks continue.

 Before nFactor, custom login pages were limited and customizations and needed support.
 It was possible to replace the tmindex.html or apply rewrite rules to change some of its behavior.
 However, it was not possible to achieve the underlying functionality.